asad-aali/advanced-house-price-kaggle/README.md

 # Advanced Regression - House Prices

 This is my code for an in-class competition at UT Austin.
-The goal was to take part in the following Kaggle competition and comptete on the public leaderboard to get the best possible score.
+The goal was to take part in the following Kaggle competition and compete on the public leaderboard to get the best possible score.

 [House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/leaderboard?)